Selected Passages from Hungarian-Ottoman Wars

 Barkó

-The armies of King Matthias Corvinus and King Casimir clashed under the walls of Barkó Castle 554 years ago in 1466.
-King Matthias spent a winter in Barkó (Brekov) castle which can be found in the Upper Lands / Felvidék / Horná Zem that used to be part of the Kingdom of Hungary (Uhorsko).
-Now, it can be found in Slovakia.
+The armies of King Matthias Corvinus and King Casimir clashed under the walls of Barkó Castle 558 years ago in 1466.
+King Matthias spent a winter in Barkó (Brekov) castle which can be found in Slovakia, more exactly in the historical region of the Upper Lands / Felvidék / Horná Zem that used to be part of the Kingdom of Hungary.
+It is part of our common heritage.

-The Hungarian Kaplyon Clan obtained great lands in the valley of the Laborc River around 1250 by a marriage.
-They established their domains with the center of Nagymihályi and built two stone castles to defend it during the next decades.
+The Hungarian Kaplyon Clan obtained great lands in the valley of the Laborc River around 1250 by marriage.
+They established their domains in the center of Nagymihályi and built two stone castles to defend it during the next decades.
 Barkó Castle guarded the north while Vinna was built on the southern part.
-(Please note, I intentionally use the Eastern name order for Hungarians.)
+(Please note, I intentionally use the Oriental name order for Hungarians.)

 Barkó Castle was mentioned first in 1307 as the property of Jakó and András of the Kaplyon Clan, the ancestors of the Nagymihályi family.
 Later, the castle and its lands were traded to Baron Péter, son of Petenye, a tyrannic lord whose power was broken in 1317 by King Róbert Károly.
 The basic fort was enlarged in 1330 and a palace and a lower castle were built.
 Our Anjou king gifted the castle to his general, Drugeth Fülöp, Comes of Szepes who was allowed to enjoy the profit of the castle’s lands until the death of the king.